-The SJC\$GENERIC_SELECTION item code is a Boolean item code.
-It specifies that an execution queue can accept jobs from a generic queue.
-It is the default.
-It is meaningful only for execution queues.
+The SJC\$\GENERIC\TARGET item code is an input value item code.
+The buffer must specify a queue name.
+This queue name identifies an execution queue that can accept jobs from a generic queue.
+This item code is meaningful only for generic queues.